 Albion Oxidation Process

-The Company is focussed on the utilisation of the Albion Oxidation Process which was developed in Australia and is patented by a subsidiary of global mining group, Glencore PLC.
+The Albion Oxidation Process which was developed in Australia and is patented by a subsidiary of global mining group, Glencore PLC.

 The Albion Process is an atmospheric leaching process used to oxidise refractory gold sulphide mineral concentrates.
-Such sulphide minerals are typical of the refractory gold mineralisation found throughout China, the Iberian Peninsula, and various regions in Latin America which are PanTerra Gold’s principal targets.
+Such sulphide minerals are typical of the refractory gold mineralisation found worldwide and in particular throughout China, the Iberian Peninsula, and various regions in Latin America.

 The Albion Process ensures efficient downstream extraction of contained gold from concentrates by conventional gold processing methods.

-The Albion Process treats relatively low value gold froth flotation concentrates in two stages:
+The Albion Process treats gold froth flotation concentrates in two stages:

 within an IsaMill